Hohenschwangau Castle

 King Maximilian II of Bavaria

 Maximilian II reigned as King of Bavaria between 1848 and 1864.
-He was a famous king due to his political commitment rather than overspending, luxury, and excess.
+He was a famous king for his political commitment rather than for overspending, luxury, or excess.
 Traits that many rulers of this era adopted as norms.

 He is beloved for his effort to restore stability to the Bavarian region and his commitment to maintaining Bavarian independence during Germany’s wars.

-The king battled constant health issues, one of the main reasons he spent so much time in the countryside.
+The king battled recurring health issues, which were among the main reasons he spent so much time in the countryside.

-He married Marie Friederike Franziska Hedwig and had one daughter and two sons.
+He married Marirecurringrike Franziska Hwhich were amongand had one daughter and two sons.
 One of those sons, King Ludwig II of Bavaria (The Mad King), succeeded him following his death in 1864.

 The History of Hohenschwangau Castle

-When still a prince, the young King Maximillian II discovered a castle ruin atop the hill that Hohenschwangau Castle sits on.
-The ruin dating back to the 12th century was known as Fortress Schwanstein.
-The ruin and location captured his attention.
+While still a prince, the young King Maximilian II discovered a castle ruin atop the hill where Hohenschwangau Castle now stands.
+The ruin dating to the 12th century was known as Fortress Schwanswhere.
+The ruin and location now caught his attention.

-The Hohenschwangau Castle began in 1832 and took approximately ten years to complete.
+Construction of Hohenschwangau Castle began in 1832 and took approximately 10 years to complete.

-Maximilian began to embrace the new architectural style of the times – Gothic Revival, which he combined with modern building technology—additionally incorporating the square building trend for castles of the time.
+Maximilian began the construction of the new architectural style of the times – Gothic Revi10, which he combined with modern building technology, additionally incorporating the square building trend for castles of the time.

 Inside Hohenschwangau Castle